Compression of Currents and Varifolds: Introduction

 \subsection{Contribution}

-The main contribution of this work is a fast algorithm for compressing massively over-sampled currents/varifolds associated to shapes, using the Nystrom approximation and Reproducing Kernel Hilbert Space (RKHS) theory.
-The proposed algorithm is much faster than existing compression techniques, showing 10-100 times speed-ups in real-world experiments.
-We compress target currents and varifolds of effective complexity $N,M \geq 10^{5}$, by forming sparse approximations of effective size $n$ and $m$ such that $n\ll N$, $m \ll M$.
-Given two shapes of resolution $M$, $N$, post compression one can compute exact distances and gradients of distances between compressed shapes at cost $\mathcal{O}(mn)$, which gives significant savings when $m\ll M$, $n\ll N$.
-This can help massively speed up subsequent geometric learning algorithms, as well reduce memory issues with metric computations.
+The main contribution of this work is a fast algorithm for compressing large-scale currents and varifolds associated to shapes, using ridge leverage score (RLS) sampling, and the Nystrom approximation in reproducing kernel Hilbert spaces.
+The proposed compression algorithm is randomised and much faster than existing compression techniques, showing 10-100 times speed-ups in real-world experiments.
+We compress target currents and varifolds of effective size $N,M \geq 10^{5}$, by forming sparse approximations of effective size $n$ and $m$ such that $n\ll N$, $m \ll M$.
+Post compression, one can compute exact distances between compressed measures at cost $\mathcal{O}(mn)$, which gives significant savings for computing both distance and gradients of the distance.
+Combined with the speed of compression, this can help massively accelerate subsequent geometric learning algorithms, as we show for LDDMM registration on large-scale surfaces in \cref{Numexpsect}.

-Though the algorithm introduces an approximation error, we provide theoretical guarantees on the error that allows us to make estimates of the desired sparsity of compression.
-Indeed, our main result \cref{OrthogprojlemmaCurr} and \cref{corrcontinuous} together, implies an error decay at an exponential rate in the Gaussian kernel setting
+Though the algorithm introduces an approximation error, we provide theoretical guarantees on the error that allow us to make estimates of the desired sparsity of compression.
+Indeed, our main result \cref{OrthogprojlemmaCurr} and \cref{corrcontinuous} together imply an error decay rate of $f(m)=\sum_{i=m+1}^{\infty}{\lambda_{i}} $ at the same rate as the sum of ordered eigenvalues $\lambda_{i}>0$ of the RKHS kernel $k$.
+In the Gaussian kernel setting, this implies error decay at an exponential rate

 for some $\alpha > 0$ and where $\hat{\mu}$ is an approximation of ‘size’ m to the original current/varifold $\mu$ in the dual of RKHS $W$.
-Such estimates hold both in expectation and high probability with respect to random noisy samples of the original underlying shape.
+Such estimates hold both in expectation and with high probability with respect to random noisy samples of the original underlying shape.